Verify Security Groups

 In this section, users will learn how to configure the AWS Security Groups so the instances can communicate correctly.

-The security group acts as a virtual firewall that controls inbound and outbound network traffic for EC2 instances and other resources.
-It consists of a set of rules that define which traffic is allowed to enter or leave an instance (by default, all traffic is blocked because AWS uses the least privilege principle).
+The AWS Security Groups act as virtual firewalls using the least privilege principle, and control inbound and outbound network traffic for EC2 instances and other resources.
+It consists of a set of rules that define which traffic is allowed to enter or leave an instance.

-To ensure security groups are set up properly for cloudSwXtch:
+To ensure a security group is set up properly for cloudSwXtch:

 1. Navigate to the VPC console.

-3. Select the Security Group that is normally used to create your EC2 instances for your application.
+3. Select the Security Group that will be used for creating the cloudSwXtch EC2 instance

 4. In order for certain features to work in a given cloudSwXtch, users will need to add inbound rules to open specific ports originating from that security group.
-The list of ports is outlined in the cloudSwXtch System Requirements article under "Firewall and Security Group Rules."
+The list of ports is outlined in the cloudSwXtch System Requirements page.

 5. If an inbound rule does not exist, create it by clicking "Edit inbound rules."